tyleretters/nor.the-rn.info/_posts/2021-10-01-sad-arpeggio-breakdowns-forever-week-3-transfiguration.md

 I'm headed "almost" home.
 I'm going to quarantine for three days in a crummy 2 star hotel until I can get a rapid PCR test.
 Testing on the road has been quite the experience.
 I've frequently shared my test results and adventures on social media.

 I am a testing junky.
 When was my last test?
 Where is my next test coming from?
 Gotta test today gotta test today...
-It was a nice thing to talk about with people, how to travel responsibily.
+It was a nice thing to talk about with people, how to travel responsibly.
 Most folks were pretty suprised with the lengths I went to on my tour.
 I'm vaccinated.
 I wear a mask everywhere.
 I PCR every week.
 I rapid before I leave any domain.

 ---